-If you've exhausted your options and are dealing with something arguably dangerous to health, life, and safety (e.g., vermin, dangerous electrical wires, unreasonable noise, mold, etc.), call 311.
+If you've exhausted your options and are dealing with something arguably dangerous to health, life, and safety (such as vermin, dangerous electrical wires, unreasonable noise, leaks, damaged ceilings, or mold), call 311.

-"One of the things that people do to avoid going to housing court is to keep calling 311 to get more and more violations logged for the building," Wagner says.
+"One of the things that people do to avoid going to housing court is to keep calling 311 to get more and more violations on the building," Wagner says.

-Here's what happens when you do: The city will send out an inspector from either Housing Preservation and Development or the Department of Buildings, or even the Department of Health, depending on the problem.
+Here's what happens when you do: The city will send out an inspector from either Housing Preservation and Development or the Department of Buildings, or even the Department of Health, depending on the type of problem.

 “Issuance of a violation against the landlord will confirm the existence of the condition and require the landlord to pay a fine or to show up in court to contest the violation," Wagner says.
 "In either case, your landlord will have to certify that the violation has been corrected.”

 The downside: Your repair may be taken care of, but this will not endear you to your landlord which can be a problem when it’s time to renegotiate that lease in a market rate apartment.
 (Tenants in rent stabilized apartments have additional protections and can only have their rent increased by the percentage set by the Rent Guidelines Board and they also have a right to a lease renewal for a one or two year term).

-A slight variation on this theme: If you're in a rent-stabilized or rent-controlled apartment, you can file a reduction of services complaint with the Division of Housing and Community Renewal, says Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben, Donaghue, & Joseph (and a Brick Underground sponsor) who represents residential and commercial tenants and tenant associations.
+A slight variation on this theme: If you're in a rent-stabilized or rent-controlled apartment, you can file a reduction of services complaint with the Division of Housing and Community Renewal, says Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben, Donaghue, & Joseph (and a Brick Underground sponsor).

 You can use this for services like discontinued amenities, but also problems like heat, hot water, or repairs, he says.
 "If the conditions are really bad—like there's no heat—the rent can be rolled back to $1.
 But usually, it will be rolled back to whatever it was before the most recent increase until the landlord restores all services," he says.